tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/访问管理/访问控制_intl_en.md

 #### Response description

-- Success: No value is returned.
+- Success: no value is returned.
-- Failure: An error (such as authentication failure) occurs, throwing the `CosClientException` or `CosServiceException` exception.
+- Failure: If an error (such as authentication failure) occurs, the `CosClientException` or `CosServiceException` exception will be thrown.
 For more information, please see [Troubleshooting](https://intl.cloud.tencent.com/document/product/436/31537).

 ### Querying an object ACL

-#### Feature description
+#### Description

 This API is used to query the ACL of an object.